sroecker/stpol/README.md

 and compiling the code, or moving the code and *BuildFile.xml* to the relevant place in *CMSSW_5_3_7_patch4*.
 You should try to take the loop as an example and try to implement your own analysis code based on that.
-The step3 code is steered using the python config file *runconfs/step3_eventLoop_cfg.py* where you can turn on/off basic cuts:
+The step3 code is steered using the python config file *runconfs/step3_eventloop_base_nocuts.py* where you can turn on/off basic cuts:

 1. lepton
-2. M_T(W)
+2. M_T(W)/MET
 3. nJets
 4. nTags
 5. top mass window